At1ass/tt_riing_quad_fan_control/README.md

 ## Disclaimer

 **TT Riing Quad Fan Control** is an experimental project.
-Its functionality is currently limited to Thermaltake Riing Quad controllers and Nvidia GPUs, and it may exhibit instability.
+Its functionality is currently limited to Thermaltake Riing Quad controllers and Nvidia/AMD GPUs, and it may exhibit instability.
 Use the application at your own risk.